OpenFreeEnergy/IndustryBenchmarks2024/docs/source/public/overview.rst

 =================

 All remediated inputs will be deposited in the `OpenFE 2024 benchmark repository <https://github.com/OpenFreeEnergy/IndustryBenchmarks2024>`_.
-This will allow the OpenFE team to:
+Doing this will involve a lightweight review process by the OpenFE team, which will allow them to:

 1. Gather preparation conditions to be included in relevant publications
 2. Check-in with industry partners and gather feedback on the the input preparation experience